Information about favicon.ico

 What is favicon.ico?

-The favicon.ico is a small icon found in the URL address bar and on any bookmark created in Internet Explorer 5.0 and above and all other recent releases of Internet browsers such as Mozilla Firefox and Opera.
+The favicon.ico is a small icon found in the URL (uniform resource locator) address bar and on bookmarks created by web browsers.

 Microsoft Internet Explorer address bar

-For example, as seen above the Computer Hope URL has a small icon (Computer Hope favicon example) in the front of the address.
+For example, in the image above, there's a small icon (Computer Hope favicon example) in the front of the Computer Hope URL.

 How can I create a favicon?

 The favicon can be created using any free icon generator or in a free online favicon generator such as favicon.cc.
-The file favicon.ico must be 16x16 in dimension - 16 colors and must be saved as an .ico file.
+The file favicon.ico must be 16x16 in dimension, set to 16 colors, and saved as a .ico file.

 Finally, the file favicon.ico should be uploaded into the root directory on the server hosting your web page.